Argelbargel/external-ingress-auth/README.md

 After installing the service in your cluster you have to configure your Ingress-resource to use the service for external authentication.
 [Nginx Ingress Controllor provides a simple example for this setup](https://kubernetes.github.io/ingress-nginx/examples/auth/external-auth/).

 The following assumes you're using ingress-nginx 0.9.0 or newer.
-For a detailed description of the annotations used see https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#external-authentication
+For a detailed description of the annotations used see [nginx-ingress-controller annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#external-authentication).

 ### Authentication